 This course considers what it means to have a balanced life as a whole and healthy person in mind, body, and spirit.
-Units of study include character education, social media and bullying, decision-making skills, building relationships, consent, nutrition, positive body image, peer pressure, mental health, stress management, and sexual health.
+Through focusing on wellness, students will learn about healthy daily habits, stress reduction, the power of proper nutrition, and healthy decision-making.
+Students will also learn strategies for improving mental health and working to de-stigmatize mental health disorders.
+Healthy relationships, reproductive health and anatomy, consent, and the negative impact of substance abuse on our relationships and bodies will also be studied.
 All students are required to take this course in order to graduate.
 This course must be completed in either freshman or sophomore year.